William P. Moss

-William Preston Moss (Jackson, Tennessee, April 26, 1897 – Jackson, Tennessee, December 25, 1985) was an American lawyer and politician.
+William Preston Moss (April 26, 1897, in Jackson, Tennessee – December 25, 1985, in Jackson, Tennessee) was an American lawyer and politician.
 He was a member of the Tennessee State Senate from 1933 to 1937, serving as Speaker of the Senate in the 1936-7 session.

 Early life

 Moss' parents were William Mortimer Moss (1839–1929) and Mary Peyton (Randolph) Moss (1861–1933).
 After serving in the army in World War I as a corporal, he attended Vanderbilt University in Nashville, Tennessee and graduated with a BA and LLB in 1921.
 He immediately set up a law practice in Jackson.

 Career

 Moss served as the Jackson city attorney from 1925 to 1943.
 A Democrat, he was elected to two terms in the Tennessee State Senate, serving from 1933 to 1937, and was elected speaker for the 1936-7 session.
 (In Tennessee, the speaker of the senate is second in line for the governorship, similar to the lieutenant governor in other states.)
 In 1937-8 he served as a special judge on the Court of Appeals.
 From 1943 to 1945 he was the president of the Jackson-Madison Bar Association.
 In 1953 he served as a member of a constitutional convention to revise the constitution.
 Moss was the chairman of the Tennessee Bar Association 1960–1.
 In 1963 he was appointed to the newly constituted Law Revision Commission.